-Educators are supported by an Inclusion Professional (IP), from the Inclusion Agency (IA), to develop their Strategic Inclusion Plan (SIP).
+Family Day Care Services are supported by an Inclusion Professional (IP), from the Inclusion Agency (IA), to develop their Strategic Inclusion Plan (SIP).

 The following pages in this document provide details about each part of the SIP, the information that needs to be provided along with guidance about how to create and manage a Paper-based SIP.
-Information about SIP requirements when requesting to access funding options are also provided.